-The second aspect to commitment involves dedication and engenders enthusiasm and involvement.
+The second aspect of commitment involves dedication and engenders enthusiasm and involvement.
 It translates into active devotion to one another and to the marriage.
 It’s no surprise that studies show dedicated couples battle bad things better than couples who are committed only out of constraint.”

-Committed to keep love alive
+Committed to keeping love alive

 Commitment creates security.
 Security invites intimacy.

 Don’t believe the lie that a marriage needs the mystery of uncertainty to keep love alive.
 There are those that teach and believe that full commitment leads to complacency.
 And if you keep a little mystery as to the depth of your commitment, you will engender a consistent pursuit from your spouse.
 That idea actually allows couples to perpetuate their sense of insecurity and thereby cutting off their deepest longing, which is to be intimately known by each other.
-The purpose and goal of marriage is to create oneness.
+The purpose of marriage is to create oneness.
 Oneness can only be achieved within the context of complete commitment.

 Committed to a Covenant

 In closing, marriage is a covenant, it is not a contract.
 A contract can easily be broken, a covenant cannot.
-One of the best ways to make this point is look at how God demonstrates covenant.
+One of the best ways to make this point is to look at how God demonstrates a covenant.
 He says, “I’ll never leave you or forsake you.”

 First, He “never leaves.”
 He is committed to always be present with us.
 He has given His word and He won’t go back on it.
 Therefore He has bound Himself to us.
 Then also, He will not “forsake us.”
 He is dedicated to our well-being.
-He wants to care for us and He will not abandon us.
+The Lord wants to care for us and He will not abandon us.
 He wants to be as actively involved with us as we will let Him.
 He wants to do this thing called life, together with us.